tokamak-network/darius-tutorial/standard-bridge-custom-token/README.md

 l2CustomERC20.address
 ```

-you can use to instantiate `L2CustomERC20` either on a local dev node or on `tokamak-optimism-goerli`.
+you can use to instantiate `L2CustomERC20` either on a local dev node or on `tokamak-darius-goerli`.

 ### Configuration